-Trigger warning: this post contains talk of anorexia and being sick.
-Please don’t read if either of these things could upset you!
+Trigger warning: this post contains talk of anorexia and emetophobia, which is a phobia of being sick.

-I once had someone tell me that “you’re just being melodramatic, no one likes being sick but its not a real phobia, it doesn’t effect your life”.
+I’ve actually had medical professionals tell me that I was just being melodramatic, that no one likes being sick but its not a real phobia and it doesn’t affect your life.

 Well actually, yes it does!